kuestess/homebridge-platform-insteonlocal/README.md

 Using The HubPro Model 2243 (Beta)
 -----------------------------------
-It is possible to use the official Insteon HubPro as a complete homebride server and Insteon Hub.
+It is possible to use the official Insteon HubPro as a complete homebridge server and Insteon Hub.
 This requires flashing the HubPro and installing homebridge as normal.
 Inside the HubPro is a BeagleBoard Black Computer and a Power Line Modem connected via a serial connection.

 1. Follow the intructions here http://beagleboard.org/getting-started to create an microSD card with latest board software
-2. Open the HubPro removing the 6 screwes on the bottom.
+2. Open the HubPro removing the 6 screws on the bottom.
 3. Insert the SD Card.
 4. While holding down the Boot Button "S2" connect the power.
 Don't electrocute yourself.
 Wait until the LED starts flashing.
 5. You should be able to connect via SSH now (username is 'debian' and the password is 'temppwd').